 Source of Cholesterol

-Though many people say that eggs are high in cholesterol and their consumption should be limited, this is in view of adults.
+Though many people say they are high in cholesterol and their consumption should be limited, this is in view of adults.
 However, toddlers and kids needs foods which are rich in fat and cholesterol.
-Egg are also high in choline which is also good for brain development.
+They are also high in choline which is also good for brain development.

 Better Immune System